Are you looking for ways to maximize your investment earnings?

-The ratio is also useful for common stock investors, because it can be used to see if there will be any money left over after the preferred dividend is subtracted from the net income.
+It enables them to assess whether there will be any funds remaining after the preferred dividend is subtracted from the company's net income.

-In the example about, $1 million dollars (16.6% of net income) remains after the preferred dividend is paid off, which give investors a range how much money the next common dividend may be.
+6% of net income) remains after the preferred dividend is paid off, investors are provided with a range within which the next common dividend may fall.

 Cautions & Further Explanation